Reduce The Negs

 1. How do you plan on getting there?

-(For consideration once in control of COVID-19) It’s an obvious one, but how often do we actually think about alternative ways of traveling once we get used to packing up and jumping in the car?
+(For consideration once in control of COVID-19) It’s an obvious one, but how often do we actually think about alternative ways of travelling once we get used to packing up and jumping in the car?
 Is there a bus that goes close, could you carpool so one car is left behind?
 It might be easier for a few photographers to cram into a Fiat 500 than eager kite surfers but share a ride where you can and halve the emissions.

 2. What are you doing once you’re there?